Bianca Heinicke: Career

-2019

 In January 2019, the couple reacted to videos of low view counts, including a reupload of a lost 2015 telephony commercial involving her, posted hours prior to the recording, and a man parodizing their pregnancy photos.

-2020

 In March 2020, the couple discussed their struggle of finding a hospital to birth their daughter under the COVID-19 pandemic.

-2021

 In January 2021, the couple found a molded mobile phone case in a wardrobe, and jokingly decided to sell it on eBay as an artistic obstacle.
 The auction went viral due to her promotion of it on her Instagram Stories channel, clocking in €133.000 as the highest bid.
 The auction was cancelled, however.

+Since the separation from Julian Claßen became known in May 2022, she has lived withdrawn from the public, but is repeatedly stalked by fans.
+She has not uploaded any more YouTube videos since May 2022.and Heinicke lived a withdrawn life from the public until January 2024.

 Television appearances

-Heinicke made several appearances on national television, including on the Swiss channel "Joiz" in mid-2014, in the backstage of The Voice of Germany in late 2014, on TV total in early 2014 together with Dagi Bee and once again alone in 2015, on ÖRF (Austria) in 2016, and on Quiz Duel in early 2019.
+Heinicke made several appearances on national television, including on the Swiss channel "Joiz" in mid-2014, in the backstage of The Voice of Germany in late 2014, on TV total in early 2014 together with Dagi Bee and once again alone in 2015, on ORF (Austria) in 2016, and on Quiz Duel in early 2019.

 Personal life

-Heinicke grew up in Cologne, North Rhine-Westphalia, Germany.
+Heinicke grew up in Cologne.
 After receiving her Abitur, she went to college to study social sciences, but later left in order to focus on making YouTube videos.